toposware/cheetah_evidence/README.md

 A result of this search algorithm is Cheetah, an elliptic-curve defined over a sextic extension of the prime field of charateristic p = 2<sup>64</sup> - 2<sup>32</sup> + 1.
 To verify its security level, one can run the `verify.sage` script.

-Cheetah is the first candidate displayed from the `sextic_search.sage` script when running in sequential mode (argument `--sequential`) with the additional `--small-order` argument activated, with a prime order subgroup of size `≥ 252 bits`.
+Cheetah is the first candidate displayed from the `sextic_search.sage` script when running in sequential mode (argument `--sequential`) with the additional `--small-order` argument activated, with a prime order subgroup of size `255 bits` (some candidates with prime order subgroup of size `≥ 252 bits` are being outputted before).

 **NOTE**: Running in sequential mode guarantees to have deterministic ordering of the output, but at the cost of a much slower search.
 To benefit from multithreading, one can remove the `--sequential` argument, allowing Sage to use as many parallel threads as possible.